Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Experiments

 \subsection{Ablation Studies}

-To evaluate the effectiveness of different components in the proposed method, we conduct ablation studies regarding the sampled noise levels of the diffusion model, determined by the time-step $t$, and the training strategies to avoid shortcut learning, as shown in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:ablations}.
+We conduct ablation studies regarding the sampled noise levels of the diffusion model, determined by the time-step $t$, and the training strategies to avoid shortcut learning, as shown in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:ablations}.
 Concretely, with low noise intensity, \textit{e.g.}, $t \in [1, 100]$, it is easy for the diffusion model to discriminate the similarity of paired synthetic data even when the restored conditions are under-restored.
-As a result, the shortcut learning comes earlier during the training process and the real-world degraded image is heavily corrupted by the restoration network, of which most all details are filtered.
+As a result, the shortcut learning occurs earlier during the training process and the real-world degraded image is heavily corrupted by the restoration network, of which most details are filtered.
 On the other hand, when the intensity of the sampled noise is high, \textit{e.g.}, $t \in [900, 1000]$, the diffusion model is hard to converge and the whole framework has fallen into a local optimum.
 By sampling the noise from a more diverse range with $t \in [1, 1000]$, the restored results can be gradually adapted to the clean distribution.
 Moreover, the generalization ability of the restoration network gains further improvement using the designed channel shuffling layer (CS) and residual-swapping contrastive learning strategy (RS), which effectively eliminates the shortcut learning of the diffusion model.
 Therefore, higher restoration performance on real-world images and more realistic visual appearance can be observed from (d) to (e) and (f) in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:ablations}.
+We also demonstrate that both synthetic data and real data are indispensable for our domain adaptation, excluding each of them would lead to dramatic degradation in real-world performance (shown in the last two rows in Tab.~\ref{tab:ablation}).
+Particularly for excluding the real data, the performance is almost degraded to that of the Vanilla model.